openjs-foundation/cross-project-council/CPC-CHARTER.md

 CPC members will review and either re-confirm or update the processes once per year.

-**Community Director eligibility:** The Community Director must be an [Active OpenJS Collaborator][] as defined in the CPC's Governance document.
+**Community Director eligibility:** The Community Director must be an [Active OpenJS Collaborator][] at the time of their selection, as defined in the CPC's Governance document.

 **Community Director voting:** CPC Members will vote on candidates